greiginsydney/Convert-RibbonSbcConfigToWord.ps1/README.md

 ## Revision History

 ### (Read about older versions <a href="https://greiginsydney.com/uxbuilder" target="_blank"> on my blog</a>)

+#### v9.0.1 - 7th November 2020
+- Consolidated creation of $SgTableLookup to new combined section in the 'first run' loop, as SigGps now recursively reference themselves for Call Recording
+- Removed redundant Sig Gp type (e.g. '(SIP)') from the start of each SigGp heading
+- Updated Security / TLS Profiles to now show only one instance of Certificate, now under 'Common Attributes'
+- Added new bits in 9.0.0 (SweLite) / 9.0.0 (1k/2k):
+	- 'SIP Recorder' (type) in SIP Server Tables
+	- 'SIP Recording' section in SIP
+	- 'SIP Recording' in SIP Sig Gps
+	- 'E911 Notification Manager' in Emergency Services
+	- Removed Forking from the licences table (as from v9 it's now licenced by default - but still displaying in the 1k/2k version of the table)
+- Fixed bugs / new bits missed previously:
+	- Added 'Drain' to $EnabledLookup & replaced 'Enabled' value with 'customAdminState' in Sig Gps where the latter is present
+	- SIP SigGp was reporting the default $SipGp.IE.Description instead of $SIPgroupDescription.
+(Only apparent if $SipGp.IE.Description was blank)
+	- Fixed bug where Security / TLS Profiles was showing a blank instead of the SBC certificate name

 #### v8.1.5 16th August 2020
 - Added display of SILK licences to the SweLite's System / Licensing / Current Licenses